 One of the biggest concerns with keratin treatments is that some brands contain formaldehyde, and some of these formaldehyde-containing formulas aren't approved by the FDA.
 Others may tell you that they're formaldehyde-free, but they actually contain trace amounts (minimal enough to legally claim they have none).
 Formaldehyde is most dangerous when it is airborne and inhaled.
 So when you're choosing a salon, try to figure out whether this treatment will be done in an area that has good ventilation.
 Most experts say that the real harm from the chemical is not to those who get the treatment, but to the professionals who are exposed to it regularly.

-Also, 450° F is extreme heat to place on the hair.
-This is especially true since the flat iron has to make several passes to thoroughly seal in the treatment.
-So, if you're considering the treatment, ask around before making an appointment anywhere.
 It is vital that you have this treatment done at a reputable salon by a professional who is very experienced in it.
 Even if your most trusted friend says that they got the best BKT ever from their stylist, go in for a consultation armed with questions.
 The right stylist will be open to answering your questions and providing education along the way, so don't be afraid to speak candidly with your stylist before trying this treatment.